19. Etymology of Entropy#

 Problem:

-Among all covariance stationary univariate processes with unconditional variance \(\sigma_x^2\), find a process with maximal one-step-ahead prediction error.
+Among all covariance stationary univariate processes with unconditional variance

 The maximizer is a process with spectral density